Connection pooling v1

 connection poolers for PostgreSQL, through the

-The following diagram highlights how the introduction of a database access layer based on PgBouncer changes the architecture of EDB Postgres for Kubernetes, like an additional blade in a Swiss Army knife.
-Instead of directly connecting to the PostgreSQL primary service, applications can now connect to the equivalent service for PgBouncer, enabling reuse of existing connections for faster performance and better resource management on the PostgreSQL side.
+The following diagram highlights how introducing a database access layer based on PgBouncer changes the architecture of EDB Postgres for Kubernetes.
+Instead of directly connecting to the PostgreSQL primary service, applications can connect to the equivalent service for PgBouncer.
+This ability enables reuse of existing connections for faster performance and better resource management on the PostgreSQL side.

-The easiest way to explain how EDB Postgres for Kubernetes implements a PgBouncer pooler is through an example:
+This example helps to show how EDB Postgres for Kubernetes implements a PgBouncer pooler:

 Pooler resource called